 Each tour has its own specific meeting spot indicated on the tour page, so please navigate the page for the tour you signed up for to find the address.
 After the tour payment is accepted, the customer will receive an automatic email confirmation with the meeting point, a maps link, and other helpful pre-tour information.
 Our tours are conducted in the Centro Histórico, Roma, Condesa and Cuauhtémoc neighborhoods.

 We prefer at least one week’s notice, but we realize this isn’t always possible when you’re traveling.
 We’ll try to accommodate your request no matter what — however, if you’re requesting a tour for the next day, it’s best to call us at (877) 887-0220.
-Payment is due in full at the time of booking and includes a non-refundable deposit.
-If you are requesting a tour date more than a month away, we require a deposit to confirm the tour, with the balance due as the date gets closer.
+Payment is due in full at the time of booking.
+Please read our cancellation and refund policy for information on cancelling your tour.

 We do not accept cash payments for tours at this time.